-Salford Armed Forces Breakfast Club CIC is no stranger to supporting each other, but the lockdown has proved extra tricky, especially for our vulnerable Veterans.
-Loneliness has played a crucial factor, especially for those veterans who live alone and maybe don’t see another person from one week to the next.
+Salford Veterans Community Centre CIC is no stranger to supporting Veterans, but the lockdown has proved extra tricky, especially for our vulnerable Veterans.
+Loneliness has played a crucial factor for those veterans who live alone; often they won’t see another person from one week to the next.

-The Breakfast Club ‘motto’ is ‘pull up a sandbag and have the banter’; now the sandbag delivers home-cooked food; more importantly, the banter comes from a much loved and familiar face to ease the loneliness of living alone during Coronavirus.
+The Breakfast Club’s motto is ‘pull up a sandbag and have the banter’.
+However, the pandemic has meant the sandbag now delivers home-cooked food.
+More importantly, it brings banter from a much loved and familiar face to ease the loneliness of living alone during Coronavirus.

 Claire Marie Street, Director of Salford Veterans Breakfast Club CIC, got together with Directors and members of the club and Stuart Fraser from ‘The Love of Food Salford.’The meeting aimed to devise a plan to deliver home-cooked foods to vulnerable Veterans; raise their morale, and keep our Armed Forces Veterans healthy.

 In October 2020, the team had secured enough money from funding bids to deliver two meals a week for 20 Veterans running up to the Christmas week.
-On Christmas Eve, they planned to provide a home-cooked meal to the Veteran’s, together with an entire three-course Christmas meal for the ‘Big day’.
+They planned to provide a home-cooked meal to the Veteran on Christmas Eve, together with an entire three-course Christmas meal for the ‘Big day’.

 ‘It was the start of November, and we knew the UK was heading for another lockdown.
 So Stuart Fraser, who runs the ‘For the Love of Food Salford ‘ project, successfully made a funding bid to enable him to cook meals for vulnerable Veterans in Salford once again.